Prem-ium/ClassActionLawsuit-Automation/README.md

 ## 🛡️ Disclaimer

-- **Perjury Warning**: Submitting false claims for class action lawsuits may constitute **perjury**, a serious criminal offense.
-Ensure you meet all eligibility requirements before using this tool to file any claims.
-Misuse of this tool for ineligible claims may result in legal consequences.

-- **User Responsibility**: You are solely responsible for the accuracy and legality of all information submitted using this tool.
-The developer has no way to verify the validity of your claims and provides no guarantees of compliance with legal or procedural requirements.

-- **Developer Liability Waiver**: The developer is not liable for any misuse, abuse, or neglect related to the use of this tool.
-This includes, but is not limited to, account restrictions, denial of claims, or legal repercussions arising from improper use.
-By using this tool, you agree to accept full responsibility for your actions and release the developer from any claims of liability.

-- **Mistaken Claims**: If you unintentionally file a claim for which you are not eligible, it is your duty to contact the relevant authorities (typically listed on the lawsuit’s website) to withdraw or correct the claim.
-Failure to do so may lead to penalties or rejection of future claims.

-**Use this tool responsibly and ensure all claims align with the guidelines outlined in the class action lawsuit's terms and conditions.**
+Submitting false claims for class action lawsuits qualifies as **perjury**.
+You are solely responsible for ensuring your eligibility and the accuracy of all information submitted.
+By using this tool, you accept full responsibility for any misuse, including claim denials or legal repercussions, and waive any claims against the developer.
+If you file an ineligible claim, it's your duty to contact the relevant channels to correct it. **Use this tool responsibly and ensure your claims comply with the lawsuit’s guidelines.**